nablarch/nablarch-document/en/application_framework/application_framework/web/feature_details.rst

 Authentication
 ----------------------------------------
 Authentication is not provided as a flake work because the specifications vary depending on the project requirements.
-Implement :ref:`authentication` in the project according to the project requirements, referring to authentication.
+Implement in the project according to the project requirements.

 See below for information on retaining the authentication information.